xhimatty/PriceVecta-Demo/README.md

 * Cloud-based scheduled execution

 ### Production Roadmap
-- Migration from SQLite to a highly available PostgreSQL instance on GCP Cloud SQL.
-- Integration of advanced browser-automation fallback layers for heavy JavaScript-rendered single-page applications.
 - Implementation of a visual configuration wizard allowing users to add custom targets directly from the UI.